linpinn/DPUX-Hyperledger-workshop/3_HLF deployment/application/README.md

 # Hyperledger Awesome
-Hyperledger Awesome is applied project based on fabric sdk node written in javascript.
+Hyperledger Demo is an application to demo the Hyperledger Fabric functionalities

 ---------------------------------------------------
 ## API Deployment

 1. Install node modules `npm install`
-2. Start API on nodemon `npm run start:dev` or node `npm run start`
+2. Start API on nodemon `npm start`
+3. Go to `http://localhost:3003` to verify the server status

 ---------------------------------------------------
 ## API Reference